Christanne Coffey, MD

 International medical graduates are eligible to apply to the Wilderness Medicine Fellowship if they are US Board eligible in emergency medicine and have graduated from an ACGME accredited Emergency Medicine Residency Program.
 For more information about the application process for international medical graduates, click

-- United States Emergency Medicine Board Eligible or Board Certificate
+- United States Emergency Medicine Board Eligible or Board Certified.
+Consideration of United States Family Medicine Board Eligible/Certified (clinical work restricted to outpatient urgent care setting).

-- Clinical Requirements: 7-9 shifts per month as an Attending Physician in the UCSD Department of Emergency Medicine
+- Clinical Requirements: Average 48 clinical hours in the UCSD Department of Emergency Medicine clinical sites.

-- 1-2 months will be devoted to field-work in which there is no clinical responsibility
+- Up to 8 weeks over the academic year will be devoted to field-work in which there is no clinical responsibility.

 - Salary: Highly competitive